Acupuncture: A Solution to the Pain Management Crisis?

-As we ease into 2018 and the ever-changing healthcare landscape, one thing to be excited about is that the Joint Commission (JACO) of the United States has directed major hospitals to offer non-opioid options for pain starting on January 1st!
+As we ease into the ever-changing healthcare landscape, one thing to be excited about is that the Joint Commission (JACO) of the United States has directed major hospitals to offer non-opioid options for pain starting on January 1st, 2019!
 Based on the success of hundreds of studies, acupuncture is one of the leading options hospitals have agreed would provide pain relief when opioids would not be appropriate for the patient.

 Outside the hospital, acupuncture has received rave reviews by the World Health Organization (WHO), such that WHO has now directed MD’s to consider acupuncture therapies BEFORE corticosteroids or other pain medicine.
 Even the American College of Physicians (ACP) recommended acupuncture in 2016 as a preferred option for Low Back Pain versus pain meds!

 In terms of acceptance into the mainstream healthcare market, 2018 marks the first year acupuncture is listed in the Bureau of Labor Statistics Occupational Handbook as an independent healthcare profession, and by popular demand more insurance companies appear to be including acupuncture in their benefits package.

 This is not a surprise to the Traditional Chinese Medicine (TCM) community, as acupuncture has been proven to work for thousands of years in Asian countries, and now around the world.

 At least 50 years of research is finally coming to the fore, including Brattberg 1983, who compared corticosteroid injection use to acupuncture for treatment resistant tennis elbow in a study that included over 50 subjects.
 61.8% of the acupuncture group (21 subjects, out of 34) showed a significant improvement, while just 30.8% of the steroid group (8 subjects, out of 26) reported improvement.